LinhMuks-DFox/Smart-Latex/Readme.md

 > A frictionless CLI workflow for automated LaTeX compilation and project scaffolding.

 **Smart LaTeX Suite** eliminates the boilerplate of LaTeX project management.
-It consists of two decoupled tools: `smartlatex` for intelligent compilation and error parsing, and `latextemplates` for instant project scaffolding.
+It consists of two decoupled tools: `smlmk` for intelligent compilation and error parsing, and `smltt` for instant project scaffolding.

 ## ✨ Features